 The guest uses the control block's ready field to find the highest priority queue with pending events.
-The bit in the ready word is cleared when the queue is emptied.
+The ready field is atomically read and cleared and or'd with a local copy.

 Higher priority events do not need to preempt lower priority event handlers so the guest can handle events by taking one event off the currently ready queue with highest priority.